jellydn/dotfiles/README.md

 - [karabiner-elements](https://karabiner-elements.pqrs.org) - a powerful and stable keyboard customizer for macOS.
 - [fnm](https://github.com/Schniz/fnm) - 🚀 fast and simple Node.js version manager, built in Rust
 - [gyazo](https://gyazo.com/) - share and search what you see.
 Instantly.
+- [Fig](https://fig.sh/) - adds IDE-style autocomplete to your existing terminal
+- [iterm2](https://iterm2.com/) - a replacement for Terminal

 ## Vim